annaesvensson/yellow-help/1-en/page.md

 ## Want to ask questions?

 Something doesn't work as expected?
 Something missing in the documentation?
 There's a good chance that your question has already been answered.
 If not, describe what you want to do and which problems you have.
 Our community is a place to help each other.
 Where you can ask and answer questions.
 [Learn more about contributing](contributing-guidelines).

-## Want to have support?

-Looking for someone that helps you?
-Are you stuck?
-First contact the person who installed your website.
-Usually you can get help there.
-If not, contact the commercial support for Datenstrom Yellow.
-Our commercial support is here to help you.
-Talk to a consultant via email, chat or phone.
-We're happy to listen and take care of problems.
-[Learn more about commercial support](https://mayberg.se/support/).